Flight cancellations happen a lot.

 And one day it may happen to you as well.

-Sometimes flights are cancelled because of technical problems, other times natural disaster is the reason why not just one but a whole lot of flights are cancelled in a particular region.
-And there are many more reasons why flights get cancelled.
+Sometimes flights are cancelled because of technical problems, other times natural disaster is the reason why not just one but many flights in a particular region are cancelled, and there are many more reasons why flights get cancelled.

 This applies to most flights to and from Europe.

 First things first.

 In most situations everyone should be able to get some sort of compensation for flight cancellation, when a flight gets cancelled due to the airline’s fault.

 Here we will talk about EU flight cancellation compensation.

 This is the compensation you can get even when the airline has already given you a full refund for your cancelled flight or you’ve been taken to your destination.
 Because that's the rules in the European Union - you can get both a flight or refund and compensation.